GM2Calc/GM2Calc/README.md

     cmake ..
     make

-The GM2Calc executable can then be found in `bin/gm2calc.x`.
-The GM2Calc library can be found in the `lib/` directory.
+The GM2Calc executable can then be found in `bin/gm2calc.x` and the GM2Calc library can be found in the `lib/` directory.
 The used compiler and package paths can be passed as arguments to cmake.

-For example:
+Example:

     cmake \
        -DCMAKE_CXX_COMPILER=icpc \
        -DEIGEN3_INCLUDE_DIR=/opt/eigen3/eigen3 \
        -DBOOST_ROOT=/opt/boost \
        ..

-If Eigen is not installed on your system or your cmake installation does not contain a `FindEigen3.cmake` file, then the path to the `FindEigen3.cmake` file can be given explicitly as

-    EIGEN_DIR=/path/to/eigen3
-    cmake \
-       -DCMAKE_MODULE_PATH=$EIGEN_DIR/cmake/ \
-       -DEIGEN3_INCLUDE_DIR=$EIGEN_DIR \
-       ..

-Here `EIGEN_DIR` contains the path to the `eigen3` directory.

 Example programs